Learn more about some common symptoms of dog cancer to safeguard your dog's health and wellbeing!

 As cancer is getting more and more prevalent in our canine friends, we need to be as vigilant as we can in observing our dogs and trying to detect any abnormalities that may have developed in our dogs.

 Some symptoms of dog cancer are non-specific and rather indistinct and, especially at the onset of the disease, it is difficult to tell whether a dog showing some cancer-like symptoms is in fact suffering from canine cancer or some other illnesses.

-It is helpful, therefore, to get ourselves familiar with some common symptoms of cancer, and at the same time, learn about some other more common disorders that may cause similar signs.
+It is therefore helpful to get ourselves familiar with some common symptoms of cancer, and at the same time, learn about some other more common disorders that may cause similar signs.

 The following signs are often shown by dogs suffering from cancer.
-However, they may be caused by some other forms of illnesses as well.
+But note that they may be caused by some other forms of illnesses as well.

 While coughing and sneezing can be symptoms of dog cancer, there are also quite a few other dog illnesses that have the same symptoms.

 Acute coughing is usually caused by some kind of allergies or infection (e.g. kennel cough), while chronic coughing may be caused by heartworm infection, fungal infection of the lung, or heart disease.